-Will ex-Trump lawyer Cohen comply with Senate subpoena?
+Senate subpoena for ex-Trump lawyer Cohen; will he comply?

-WASHINGTON (AP) — A Senate committee has subpoenaed President Donald Trump’s former personal lawyer Michael Cohen, a day after Cohen postponed his public testimony to a House committee.
+WASHINGTON (AP) — A Senate committee on Thursday subpoenaed President Donald Trump’s former personal lawyer Michael Cohen, according to his defense team, in a Russia investigation development that comes one day after Cohen postponed his public testimony to a House committee.

-Word of the subpoena from the Senate Intelligence Committee comes from one of Cohen’s lawyers, Lanny Davis.
-Davis’ statement doesn’t say whether Cohen will comply with the subpoena.
+Lanny Davis, a lawyer for Cohen, disclosed the subpoena from the Senate Intelligence Committee in a one-sentence statement that did not address whether Trump’s onetime adviser would comply.

-Cohen delayed his Feb.
-7 appearance before the House Oversight and Reform Committee on the advice of his defense team because Cohen is still cooperating in special counsel Robert Mueller’s Russia investigation.
+Cohen has delayed his Feb.
+7 appearance before the House Committee on Oversight and Reform on the advice of his legal team, which said Cohen is still cooperating in special counsel Robert Mueller’s Russia investigation.
 Davis also said Cohen has received threats against his family.

+That decision pushed back any chance of a public airing on details of Cohen’s relationship with Trump, including hush money payments that Cohen has admitted arranging to two women who say they had sex with the president.
+Trump has denied the allegation.

 Most Read Nation & World Stories